 Pull as hard as you can.
 Do not tension the BraidTM with a tractor, come-along or other mechanical device.
-The ratchet can handle 250 lbs. before it will slip, so do not worry about over-tensioning when tightening by hand.
-The single strand breaking strength of ElectroBraidTM is over 1300 pounds.
-When you can't pull anymore, loosen the copper split-bolt connector, pull out the slack you have created and re-tighten the split-bolt connector.
+The ratchet can handle 250 lbs. before it will slip, so do not worry about over-tensioning when tightening by hand as you must release the rope to apply the split bolt which will allow it to slip within tolerance level.
+When you can't pull anymore, loosen the copper split bolt connector, pull out the slack you have created and re-tighten the split bolt connector.
+To release the ratchet apply pressure to the rope while pressing on the release switch and allow the rope to slide out carefully.

 CAUTION: ALWAYS USE EYE PROTECTION WHEN TENSIONING.
-It is possible for a split-bolt to slip and/or an insulator to break.
-They can become dangerous projectiles.
+It is possible for a split bolt to slip and/or insulator to break.
+It can become a dangerous projectile.

-Wrap black electrical tape around the Braid[TM] before you cut it.
-Use a utility knife or wire cutters to cut the ElectroBraid[TM] and then singe both ends with a lighter.
+Wrap black electrical tape around the BraidTM before you cut it.
+Using a utility knife cut the ElectroBraidTM and then melt both ends with a lighter.

-NOTE: Always tape before you cut.
-Always singe the end until it melts so the rope won't fray.
+NOTE: Always tape $ElectroBraid^{TM}$ before you cut it.
+Always singe the end until it melts so the rope won't fray when the tape wears off.

 Loosen and remove the tensioning device and return to the post at the beginning of the strand.
 Just as you tensioned the BraidTM where you terminated the strand, tension once again at the post where you began.
-Tensioning from both ends helps to ensure you get full and even tension on the line
+Tensioning from both ends helps to ensure you get full and even tension on the line.